Ganesh-034/infracloud-task/README.md

  “docker-compose up -d”
-3. Prometheus successfully running on below url http://localhost:9090

-3. I got the graph when I run the csvserver_records  in query box of Prometheus.
+3. Prometheus successfully running on below url http://localhost:9090 and it showing the straight line graph with value 7 when you run query as "csvserver_records" and select the graph.